 I broke down went out a bought a bread machine that had a gluten-free setting.
 The bread machine that I have is an Oster bread machine with a gluten-free setting.
 When I set the machine to the gluten-free setting it no longer allows me to choose between a 1.5lb or a 2lb loaf.
 So, I’m assuming it’s a 2lb loaf.

-How To Make Gluten-Free Homemade Bread in 3 Easy Steps
+How To Make Bread Machine Bread in 3 Easy Steps

 The bread machine with a gluten-free setting is super easy to use.